Early Career Framework

 • Attend a face-to-face induction conference.
 Both ECTs and mentors will receive training on all aspects of the programme and how it will support and develop expertise in Year 1

 • Attend two 90-minute seminars per half term, these are expertly facilitated by local experts, drawn from a pool of experienced practitioners.
-To support accessibility and workload, seminars are delivered online

-• Have the opportunity to engage with ‘stretch material’ designed to further ECTs understanding of a certain area or topic linked to each module focus
+• Have the opportunity to engage with ‘stretch material’ designed to further understanding of a certain area or topic linked to each module focus

 Additional CPD: Excellent Teaching in Special Schools is an optional module designed to provide further support for ECTs working in special schools or those in mainstream working with pupils with more complex needs.